kurtsundell/AgeCalcML/README.md

 # AgeCalcML
-Arizona LaserChron Center U-Pb Data Reduction Software
+Arizona LaserChron Center Data Reduction Software

-AgeCalcML requires the free MATLAB Runtime Compiler version 9.5.
+AgeCalcML requires the free MATLAB Runtime Compiler 2018b version 9.5.
 There are separate compilers for Mac and Windows.
-Runtime is accessed by the programs completely behind the scenes, very similar to Java.
-Like Java, this will need to be updated with new deployments of the program.
-We anticipate this will happen about once a year.

 Here are the links! (click to start download).
 Follow all of the default settings.